bernatesquirol/tfm-docs/networks.md

 | **random-follower** |   0.118161 |   0.185019 |        0.008606 |      0.078555 |
 |   **random-friend** |   0.060738 |   0.259250 |        0.078369 |      0.008491 |

-If we fit a $\text{Gamma}$ distribution to the histograms of the different user types, we find the results plotted in $\text{Fig.2}$ and $\text{Fig.3}$.
+If we fit a $\text{Gamma}$ distribution to the histograms of the different user types, we find the results plotted in $\text{Fig.4}$ and $\text{Fig.5}$.

 <figure style="text-align:center">
     <iframe height='320' scrolling='no' src='https://bernatesquirol.github.io/tfm-plots/degrees-slider' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'></iframe>
-    <figcaption>Fig.2 - Fitting a gamma distribution to degree of the ego-networks for different users.</figcaption>
+    <figcaption>Fig.4 - Fitting a gamma distribution to degree of the ego-networks for different users.</figcaption>
 </figure>

 <figure style="text-align:center">
     <img src='https://bernatesquirol.github.io/tfm-plots/static/degree-fits.png' height=250>
-    <figcaption>Fig.3 - Gamma fits plotted</figcaption>
+    <figcaption>Fig.5 - Gamma fits plotted</figcaption>
 </figure>

-We can see how the plot of the distribution.
+We can see how the plot of the fitted distributions look like in $\text{Fig.5}$.
 That means politicians tend to have more outliers than the other user types.
-We can also see that the QQ-plots in journalists and random users are very similar.
+We can also see that the QQ-plots in journalists and random users are very similar, the $\text{Gamma}$ distribution fails in similar ways.

 ### Reciprocity